michaelgrosner/tribeca/README.md

 To debug the server code with chrome-devtools, attach the node debugger with `nodejs --inspect tribeca.js` (from your local, you can open a ssh tunnel to access it with `ssh -N -L 9229:127.0.0.1:9229 user@host`).

-Another way to debug is to use some `if (log.debug())` blocks here and there, then execute it passing `debug` parameter after `tribeca.js`.

-Passing a config filename as a parameter after `tribeca.js` is also allowed.
+Passing a config filename as a parameter after `tribeca.js` is also allowed, like `nodejs tribeca.js Xibeca_party_time.json`.

 ### Unreleased Changelog: